Flower of Evil (South Korean TV series): Adaptation

 On September 16, 2021, ABS-CBN announced a Philippine remake for the series.
 It was released on Viu on June 23, 2022, along with its television broadcast on Kapamilya Channel and A2Z which premiered on June 25, 2022.

-Duranga is the Hindi remake produced by Rose Audio Visuals with streaming partner ZEE5 after buying rights from Studio Dragon.
-The show was released on August 18, 2022.
+A Hindi remake titled Duranga is produced by Rose Audio Visuals with streaming partner ZEE5 after buying rights from Studio Dragon.
+The series premiered August 19, 2022.
 It is also the first official remake of a Korean drama in India.
+On August 23, 2023, a Chinese remake titled Deceit was announced.